 About the Instructor

-Matthew Klauza, Ph.D., is the English department chair at Palm Beach State College in Lake Worth, as well as an English and literature professor there.
-He has presented on literary topics literally across the country (from New Orleans to Michigan, and from Philadelphia to San Francisco and several places in between).
-Klauza is a two-time Mark Twain Research Fellowship winner with the Center for Mark Twain Studies in New York, and he has lived for several weeks as scholar-in-residence in Mark Twain's summer home while working hands-on with Twain's manuscripts and typescripts.
+Matthew Klauza, Ph.D., is an English and literature professor at Palm Beach State College.
+He has presented on literary topics literally across the country (from New Orleans to Michigan, from Philadelphia to San Francisco, and several places in between).
+Klauza is a two-time Mark Twain Research Fellowship winner with the Center for Mark Twain Studies in New York, and he has lived for several weeks as a scholar-in-residence in Mark Twain's summer home while working hands-on with Twain's manuscripts and typescripts.
 He earned his doctorate in American Literature from Auburn University in Alabama.